-Knowing which best practices are a personal taste versus which ones are on your critical path to success can be a little daunting, so I’ve started to gather some of the top best practices being discussed within our global community of digitally-oriented project professionals.
-Below I’ve shared just a few of our favourites that have helped our members build their portfolio of project successes and advance their career.
+Knowing which best practices are a personal taste versus which ones are on your critical path to success can be a little daunting, so I’ve started to gather some of the top best practices being discussed within our global community of digitally-oriented professionals.
+Below I’ve shared just a few of our favourites that have helped our members build their portfolio of successes and advance their career.

 10 Digital Project Management Best Practices

 As promised, here are ten that you can start incorporating into your projects and processes right away.

 Digital projects typically have the benefit of rapid, iterative progress.
 While the breakneck speed and various moving parts can be overwhelming, this also provides a massive opportunity to learn and improve at that same pace.

 When you’re ending a sprint or as part of the closure process, invest the time to run a retrospective with your , and if possible, with your client or sponsor.
 This will help you understand how the sprint or went from the various perspectives of those who were involved.